 When I got to the press tent, I accidently set in the chair of the correspondent from Kerrang!
 Magazine.
 The site I was working for wasn’t big enough to warrant its own place at the press table, so I stood awkwardly in the corner, praying someone would leave before the band arrived so that we could actually sit down.

-When the bad arrived, my short-sightedness, lack of research and general awkwardness conspired against me in a big way, leading to a 45 second stand off in which me and the band’s vocalist tried to figure out if the other was the person we’d be instructed to meet.
+When they eventually did, my short-sightedness, lack of research and general awkwardness conspired against me in a big way, leading to a 45 second stand-off in which me and the band’s vocalist tried to figure out if the other was the person we’d be instructed to meet.

 I came away shaking.
 The guys I had interviewed had more accolades in the pockets of their beat-up leather jackets than I had gathered in my entire career.
 They had been on tour over 18 times, broken up, got back together, and must have answered the questions I timidly put to them hundreds of times.

 So why did they seem so happy to talk to me?
-Why were they treating me like I was worth their time?
+Why were they treating me like I was worthy of their time?

-I had just assumed up until that point that everyone could see that I was play-acting.
+I had assumed up until that point that everyone could see that I was play-acting.
 I was only 17 after-all, I could barely do my eyeliner and I thought that wearing dark red lipstick in a place where there were no mirrors was a wise choice.
-I expected to feel patronised because I deserved to be, I was just a little kid playing at being a grown-up until I inevitably got found out.
+I expected to feel patronised because I deserved to be, I was just a little kid going through the motions of being a grown-up until I inevitably got found out.

 For some reason though, that never happened.